The troubleshooting page describes common issues that you might encounter while using Cloud Domains and tells you how to handle them.

 You want to disable automatic renewals for your domain

-Exporting your domain means it can no longer be managed in
+method.
+Exporting or deleting your domain means it can no longer be managed in

 Cloud Domains.
-The domain can still be managed in Google Domains
+You can still manage the domain in

 You want to delete your domain and return it to the pool of available domains